dkandalov/dkandalov.github.io/_posts/2016-06-01-From-Groovy-to-Kotlin.markdown

 State(false, false).copy(trackIdeActions = true)
 </kotlin>

 #### No groovy getters
 When referencing Java getters from Groovy code you can pretend it is a read-only field.
 So in Groovy instead of ``o.getFoo()``, you can do ``o.foo``.

-Kotlin doesn't have groovy getters, you have to use getters Java-style.
+Kotlin doesn't have groovy getters.
+You have to use getters Java-style.

 Groovy:
 <groovy>